nathan-mersha/gennode/README.md

 3. The reverse proxy value in environment will be used inside a docker container, so avoid using values like 'http://localhost' or 'http://127.0.0.1, since this would effectively point to the container itself.
 4. Server and model names will be changed to their corresponding cammel case format according to [this](https://www.npmjs.com/package/camelcase) module.

-### Installation

-Gen node is available on npm, type:

-`$ npm i -g gennode`

-and install it globally, now you can use it from the command line.

 ### CLI